renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/gitpod.md

 ### Connect the Customer app to your Gitpod instance

-Use the instructions in the [`customers-gitlab-com` project](https://gitlab.com/gitlab-org/customers-gitlab-com/-/blob/master/doc/setup/gitpod_installation.md).
+Use the instructions in the [`customers-khulnasoft-com` project](https://khulnasoft.com/khulnasoft-org/customers-khulnasoft-com/-/blob/master/doc/setup/gitpod_installation.md).

 ### Use Advanced Search